 Small UAS and other advanced sensors mean any given unit can cover a much greater area than before, where coverage was generally limited by direct observation.

-Tethered or untethered UAS, or simply using ISTAR provided by satellites or aircraft, technology will allow Light Strike to see all, and know all.
+Tethered or untethered UAS, or simply using ISTAR provided by satellites or aircraft, technology allows Light Strike to see all, and know all.
 (Terms and Conditions May Apply)

 Counter Detection